GameStop: European expansion and stagnation

 GameStop's entry into the European market began in 2003 with the acquisition of Irish video game retailer Gamesworld.
 Gamesworld, which had eleven stores in Ireland, then announced that it planned to add 33 stores across the island of Ireland.
 GameStop's merger with EB Games in October 2005 expanded GameStop's European footprint with the addition of nearly 400 stores across Denmark, Finland, Germany, Italy, Norway, Spain, Sweden and Switzerland.
 The merger did not include EB Game's British and Irish stores which continued separately under the GAME brand.
 GameStop continued its expansion, operating 636 stores across Europe by 2007, now including Portugal.
 In April 2008 with the acquisition of Free Record Shop's 49 Norwegian stores.
 This was followed in October with the acquisition of French video-game retailer Micromania and its 332 stores for $700m, which increased its European store count to 1,077.
 However, GameStop's attempts to expand into the UK were less successful.
 In 2007, its bid to acquire GameStation and its 217 stores from struggling Blockbuster were thwarted by GAME who acquired it instead in May.
-In November, when British retailer Woolworths went into administration British gaming magazine, MCV, reported that GameStop was bidding for half of Woolsworth's 815 stores.
+In November, when British retailer Woolworths went into insolvency administration, British gaming magazine MCV reported that GameStop was bidding for half of Woolsworth's 815 stores.
 GameStop later issued a press statement completely denying the reports.
 Now operating over 1,400 stores across Europe with sales of $1,810 million, 2011 was the limit of GameStop's growth in Europe.
 GameStop gave up on UK expansion, and in July announced that it would be closing its two solitary stores in Britain and launching an e-commerce website for UK customers.
 In January 2012, GameStop closed its four remaining stores in Northern Ireland, thus ending its physical presence in the United Kingdom, and transferring its UK business online.

 Also in January, GameStop left Portugal closing its 13 stores.
 Later in March, GameStop's competitor, GAME, entered administration.
 While GameStop actively explored acquiring GAME's Spanish business and its 291 stores, it was sold instead to investment vehicle, Cherrilux Investments.
 GameStop's Spanish business was originally an acquisition of Jump Ordenadores SLU by EB Games in 2005 just prior to the merger with GameStop.
 In September 2014, GameStop announced its withdrawal from Spain and the sale of some of its stores to GAME, the very company it had tried to acquire only two years previously.